 A financial interest must be direct and immediate or reasonably foreseeable (and not remote, speculative or not sufficiently identifiable), and may be large or small, positive or negative, a benefit or an obligation.

-When employees directly engage in the selection, award, and administration of contracts through the CCCC Procurement Department, they will be provided with a copy of the guidelines regarding procurement conflict of interest and disclosure by the Procurement Officer to review.
+When employees directly engage in the selection, award, and administration of contracts through the CCCC Procurement Department, they will be provided with a copy of the Guidelines Covering Procurement Conflict of Interest and Disclosure and disclosure by the Procurement Officer to review.

 As soon as an employee engaged in the selection, award, and administration of contracts knows, or foresees, that he or she may have a conflict of interest, in fact or apparent, the MA Disclosure Form regarding the particular matter should be completed with the Vice President of Finance and Operations.

 The state ethics commission shall adopt regulations: (i) defining “substantial value,” ; provided, however, that “substantial value” shall not be less than $50; (ii) establishing exclusions for ceremonial gifts; (iii) establishing exclusions for gifts given solely because of family or friendship; and (iv) establishing additional exclusions for other situations that do not present a genuine risk of a conflict or the appearance of a conflict of interest.
 (M.G.L, Chapter 268A, Section 3(f))